 FeatureModel to model vector data that you must display on a map.

-A feature model contains instances of
+A feature model has instances of

 See Introduction to features (vector shapes) for more information on

-A feature model is responsible for the following tasks:
+A feature model handles the following tasks:

 Determine the geospatial reference of the feature data

 If there is a server that hosts the features, communicate with the server

 FeatureModellets you retrieve a list of features, and you can also create, update and delete features.
 The CRUD capability and server communication go hand-in-hand: the feature model communicates each operation to the feature server.
 For more information, see Managing your feature data with a Store.

 Decode features from a server-specific format to the LuciadRIA

 Featureformat, and the other way around.
 For more information, see Configuring a codec.